ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ### RouteViewManager

-Next we build a replacement for `RouteView` called `RouteViewManager`.
+`RouteViewManager` replaces `RouteView`.

-It's based on `RouteView` and has all of it's functionality.
+It's all `RouteView`'s functionality.
 It's rather large to show in it's entirety so We'll look at the key functionality in sections.

-Whwen a routing event occurs the `RouteViewManager.RouteData` parameters changes.
-The `Renderer` calls `SetParametersAsync` on  `RouteViewManager', passing in the update *Parameters*.  `SetParametersAsync` checks it has a valid `RouteData`, sets `_ViewData` to null and renders the component.  `_ViewData` is set to null as valid `ViewData` object has precedence in the render process: we're routing so we don't want to load the last view.
+When a routing event occurs, `RouteViewManager.RouteData` is updated and `Router` is re-rendered.
+The `Renderer` calls `SetParametersAsync` on  `RouteViewManager`, passing in the updated *Parameters*.  `SetParametersAsync` checks it has a valid `RouteData`, sets `_ViewData` to null and renders the component.  `_ViewData` is set to null to ensure the component loads the route.
+A valid `ViewData` object has precedence over a valid RouteData object in the render process.

 ```csharp
 public await Task SetParametersAsync(ParameterView parameters)